CIPS Commercial Negotiation – L4M5 paper 1

 5 Which communication skill is key to a successful international negotiation, given the impact of culture?

-7 Which of the following are characteristics of an effective negotiation objective?
-Select two that apply:
+6 Which of the following are considered effective influence techniques in contract negotiation?
+Select THREE that apply:

 1. Few substitute products in the market